Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

-Let’s look at the neutral safety switch and what it is, what it does, the importance it plays in keeping you and your vehicle safe from a potential accident, as well as what you should do in case of a faulty neutral safety switch.
+In a few words, these switches are nothing short of lifesavers!
+In this article, we take a closer look at the neutral safety switch – what it is, what it does, the part it plays in keeping you and your vehicle safe from a potential accident, as well as what you should do if yours is faulty.

 It’s a safety feature built into an automatic transmission that doesn’t allow the vehicle to start while in gear – reverse or drive.

-Depending on the make and model of your vehicle, this switch will either be located on the side of the transmission, within the transmission housing itself, or on the shifter linkage.
+Depending on the make and model of your vehicle, this switch will either be located on the side of the transmission, within the transmission case itself, or on the shifter linkage.

-The starter and ignition system is usually wired through the neutral safety switch, which is actually disconnected when the gear lever is in any one of the driving gears.
+The starter motor and ignition system are usually wired through the neutral safety switch, which is actually disconnected when the gear lever is in any one of the driving gears.
 If it is, the switch disconnects the wiring to the ignition system, leaving the electric current open and disconnected.

 This prevents electric current from flowing to the ignition, thus not allowing the vehicle to be turned on.

-A faulty neutral safety switch will not prevent the vehicle from turning on should it accidentally be placed in one of its driving gears.
+A bad neutral safety switch will not prevent the vehicle from turning on should it accidentally be placed in one of its driving gears.

-At the very least, your vehicle could catch you off guard by starting to roll as soon as you turn the key or push the starter button.
+At the very least, your vehicle could catch you off guard by starting to roll as soon as you turn the key or push the starter button to get your car started.

 At worst, it could move forward or backward, hitting another car or another person in a crowded parking lot.
 Children could even accidentally turn a vehicle on if they’re inside, playing or fiddling with controls.

-All of these things only take a split second to happen, and if you know the neutral safety switch in your car is faulty, don’t wait to get it fixed!
-Do it as soon as possible.
+All of these things only take a split second to happen, and if you know the NSS in your car is faulty, don’t wait to get it fixed!

-How Do You Know When The Neutral Safety Switch Is Starting To Become Faulty, Or Has Failed?
+How Do You Know When the NSS Is Starting To Become Faulty, Or Has Failed?

-Because of the nature of an automatic transmission and how vehicles are designed, it can be difficult to recognize when the neutral safety switch is going bad.
+Because of the nature of an automatic transmission and how vehicles are designed, it can be difficult to recognize when the NSS is going bad.

 With that being said, most faulty ones will exhibit at least one of these four signs, hinting that it needs to be checked as soon as possible.